 The Achilles tendon is incredibly tough, but it’s susceptible to wear-and-tear or injury.
-At Diablo Podiatry, expert podiatrist Christyn Marshall, DPM, AACFAS, and the team boast years of experience diagnosing and treating injured and ruptured Achilles tendons.
+At Diablo Podiatry and Bay Vascular, expert podiatrist Christyn Marshall, DPM, AACFAS, and the team boast years of experience diagnosing and treating injured and ruptured Achilles tendons.
 To make an appointment at the practice in San Ramon, California, call the office today or schedule online.

 The Achilles tendon connects the bones in your heel to your calf muscle, allowing you to walk, run, and jump.

 Your Achilles tendon is durable and hard-working, but it isn’t invincible.
 If you play high-impact sports or spend lots of time on your feet, it can affect your Achilles tendon, resulting in pain, swelling, or limited mobility.

 If you experience an Achilles tendon injury, telltale signs include pain just above your heel, especially when stretching or standing on your toes.
 You might also experience bruising, swelling, or difficulty walking.

 If your Achilles tendon is ruptured, the pain is sudden and intense.
 You might also experience a popping or snapping noise when the injury occurs.

 You’re more likely to experience an Achilles tendon injury if you participate in activities that involve speeding up, slowing down, or pivoting, including:

 Your age and medical history also play a role.
 For example, you’re more likely to experience an Achilles tendon injury if you’re a male over the age of 30.